hexunjie/SFAF-MA/README.md

 ![](https://github.com/hexunjie/SFAF-MA/blob/main/pictures/3.png)

 ## Train
-In the training process, you may need to adjust the parameters to adapt to your device, such as the batch size, the learning rate and the other.
+In the training process, you may need to adjust the parameters to adapt to your device, such as the batch size and the learning rate.

 To train it,